 A new fluoroquinolone antibiotic approved by the FDA for the treatment of adults with community-acquired pneumonia caused by designated susceptible bacteria.
-It covers Legionella pneumophila, Chlamydia pneumoniae, and Mycoplasma pneumoniae, the most common atypical organisms that cause community-acquired pneumonia.
-The approval is based on results from a phase III study that found it was noninferior to moxifloxacin.
+It covers L pneumophila, C pneumoniae, and M pneumoniae, the most common atypical organisms that cause community-acquired pneumonia.
+The approval is based on results from a phase 3 study that found it was noninferior to moxifloxacin.

 Use of this content is subject to our disclaimer